 Southeast Asia is an inexpensive region to travel by Western standards, though there are still big differences in cost within in.
-Thailand’s islands and beaches, Singapore, Myanmar and the Philippines are a bit more expensive for instance, while Cambodia, Vietnam, Laos and much of Indonesia are cheaper.
-For more, read this post: Southeast Asia Cost of Travel Overview.
+Thailand’s islands and beaches, Singapore, Myanmar and the Philippines are more expensive for instance, while Cambodia, Vietnam, Laos and much of Indonesia are cheaper.

-It’s difficult to say how much a trip in Southeast Asia will cost, as everyone goes to different countries and has different standards.
-I usually recommend budgeting about USD $900 a month or $30 a day.
-However, stay in backpacker hostels, eat local food, and stick to the cheapest countries, and you should be able to manage on $25-$30 a day.
+It’s difficult to say how much a trip in Southeast Asia will cost, as everyone goes to different countries and has different standards or travel style.
+I usually recommend budgeting about USD $1100 a month or $35 a day.
+However, stay in the cheapest backpacker hostels, eat local food, and stick to the cheapest countries, and you may well manage for as little as $20 a day.

 South-East Asia in 2 weeks